^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Of course, the most obvious model of the disease is the one that has the greatest similarity with changes in human osteoarthritis.
-The most interesting models of osteoarthrosis in animals are presented in terms of studies of the effectiveness of DMOAD (disease modifying OA drugs).
-Despite the fact that a number of drugs in this group prevent or slow the progression of experimentally induced or spontaneous osteoarthritis in animals, when studying their effects in humans, they all proved ineffective.
+Of course, the most illustrative model of the disease is the one that has the greatest similarity to the changes in human osteoarthritis.
+Animal models of osteoarthritis are of greatest interest in terms of studying the effectiveness of disease-modifying OA drugs (DMOAD).
+Although a number of drugs in this group prevent the development or slow the progression of experimentally induced or spontaneous osteoarthritis in animals, all of them were ineffective when studying their effects in humans.

 Modeling mechanism